 Wright Before the "Lloyd"September 10 – February 14, 2021

-For interviews, activities, and more visit the Wright Before the Lloyd Museum From Home page
+For a 360 degree virtual tour, interviews, activities, and more visit our Museum From Home page

 Free with admission: a socially distanced self-guided outdoor walking tour of Elmhurst’s modern architecture.
 See the exhibit and then tour our architecturally-rich city—the only one with houses by Frank Lloyd Wright and Mies van der Rohe.

 At the tail end of the 19th century, a young architect who signed his name as “Frank L. Wright” struggled to find his own identity and the essence of the architect he wanted to be.
 His explorations continued throughout the time he was in his twenties and flirted with styles that included modernism, classicism, Tudor, Colonial, and Japanese.

 Turning 30 in 1897, he found himself.
 His identity was confidently a synthesis of everything he ever saw, experienced, and learned, combined with the ability to meld all into a vital new architecture that was uniquely his own.
 With his confident identity came a new name: Frank Lloyd Wright

 What followed was the career of one of the world’s greatest architects, which continued to evolve over seventy years until his death at the age of 92.
 But this is the story of Wright before the “Lloyd” – a journey via images and artifacts to portray his eclectic youthful explorations.